|

 14.05 Line locks are allowed if hidden.

-14.06 Tire Tech; All the repop tire treads are similar
+14.06 Tire Tech; All the repop and OEM tire treads are similar in design,

-within those rows.
-There must be evidence of the original main tread grooves
+There must be evidence of the original main tread grooves over the whole

-over the whole tire to be legal.
-Any bald sections or patches where the
+tire to be legal.
+Any bald sections or patches where the original main groove

 15.00 TRACK TECH